-The Department may appoint tax collectors, 59 to accept applications on behalf of the Division of Licensing of the Department (Division) for concealed weapon or firearm licenses.
+The department may appoint tax collectors, to accept applications on behalf of the department's Division of Licensing (division) for concealed weapon or firearm licenses.
 A tax collector appointed under s.
 790.0625, F.S., may collect and retain a convenience fee of \$22 for each new application and \$12 for each renewal application.
-60

-A tax collector seeking to be appointed must submit a written request to the Division stating his or her name, address, telephone number, each location within the county at which the tax collector wishes to accept applications, and other information as required by the Division.
-61 If the written request is approved by the Division, the tax collector will be permitted to accept applications for new or renewal concealed weapon or firearm licenses on behalf of the Department.
-62
+A tax collector seeking to be appointed must submit a written request to the division stating his or her name, address, telephone number, each location within the county at which the tax collector wishes to accept applications, and other information as required by the division.
+If the written request is approved by the division, the tax collector will be permitted to accept applications for new or renewal concealed weapon or firearm licenses on behalf of the department.